What a sketchbook practice has given me

 I didn’t create anything in my twenties.
 In my thirties, as I slowly started to come back to my creative self, I didn't know how to navigate it.

 I wasn’t quite sure where that artistic part of me belonged.
-For a long time it didn't seem to have anywhere to call home.
+It didn't seem to have anywhere to call home.
 Then I started using a sketchbook.

 A way to care less about the outcome